jeremyschuurmans/palledorous.github.io/_posts/2019-11-07-6_git_commands_every_beginner_should_memorize.markdown

 ### 1. git init

-`git init` is how you add git to your project.
+`git init` is how you add Git to your project.

 - open your terminal, and create a new directory.
 I keep all my code-related files in a `code` folder, so I'll put it there.
 You can put it wherever you like. `mkdir code/practice`